vchandran2/cs56-games-states-quiz/README.md

 ## Description

-* This is a state quiz that currently tests knowledge about locations of states and their capitals on US map.
-As for the future, it can be advanced for choosing different countries and continents.
+* This application is a state quiz that tests the users' knowledge of the locations of states and capitals on the US map.
+As for the future, it can be advanced to choosing different countries and continents.

 * javadoc: http://www.cs.ucsb.edu/~zhansaya/cs56/W14/StateQuiz/javadoc/

 ## Documentation

-* The main frame of the game is in `GameFrame` class that holds two different main panels: `FrontPanel` and `GamePanel`.
+* The main frame of the game is in the `GameFrame` class that holds two different main panels: `FrontPanel` and `GamePanel`.

-* First when the quiz-game starts, it askes if user wants to be tested with states locations or their capital locations.
-The initial cover page is in `FrontPanel` class where there are two buttons for state or capital quizes.
+* When the quiz starts, it askes if the user wants to be tested on state locations or their capital locations.
+The initial cover page is in the `FrontPanel` class where there are two buttons for the two options.

 ![](http://i.imgur.com/1IdD5Zv.png)

-* After selecting option of the quiz, `GamePanel` class runs with selected option.
-The class has three main parts.
-One of the is panel called `MapPanel` that holds USA map with buttons for every state.
-Other two parts are questions scroll bar and correct answers scroll bar.
+* After selecting option of the quiz, `GamePanel` class runs the selected option.
+The `GamePanel` class has three main parts, a MapPanel, a question scrollbar, and an answer scroll bar.
+The `MapPanel` class holds the map of the United States with buttons for every state.
 If user selects state option it asks questions about each state locations in random order, and if he or she selects state capitals option, the game will generate capital questions respectevily.
 Here are the examples of states and capitals quizes:

 ![](http://i.imgur.com/XJQ9DyI.png)